elahehmirzaee/wearable-lymphatic-massage/README.md

 ---
 ## Simulation Files

-The COMSOL Multiphysics simulation file is available for download:
+The COMSOL Multiphysics simulation file for the final structure is available for download:

 - [Download from Releases](https://github.com/elahehmirzaee/wearable-lymphatic-massage/releases/tag/binary-piezo)